Personal Core Values: The Definitive Guide (+ Flashcards)

 Others often can see you more clearly than you can see yourself.
 If you ask others what are your core values, they will likely be able to provide some valuable insight.

 Ask them what they see in you and what they think you might value most, or, if you already have an idea of your values, ask them what they think sounds the most like you.

 3. See what makes you angry.

-What to do now that you know your values
+What to do once you know your values

 The purpose of finding your most important personal values is to use them to make your life better than ever.

 There are two steps in doing that: understanding how your values show up, and then putting them to use.

 Understand how your top personal values show up